argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Try to reduce number of search requests (e.g.) file it as known issue to fix.

 *   KI_12_84_57_78: Fix singled out arg values for multiple `data_envelope`-s.

+*   Query specific Mongo DB collection.

+*   Fix perf output in server-side logs.

+*   Make server config composable (allow including other files).

+*   Think to start each arg as `ArgSource.UnassignedValue` (or at least mark it in the described arg output as this).

+*   FS_61_67_08_53: arbitrary text args.

+*   Make Git plugin a bit more useful (e.g. in addition to loading commit data, be able to switch to pre-configured Git repos).

+*   Think of integration with `tmux` specifically, or other ways to open new shell windows in general.

+*   Add data center and server rack to demo data.